fernandopassaia/app_fullstackdemo/README.md

 #
 ### How to RUN it and Technical Information:
-- You can Develop and Run it on Windows, Linux and MacOs.
-In My Machine: I've Used Linux Ubuntu 20.04 and VS Code as Code-Editor.
+You can Develop and Run it on Windows, Linux and MacOs.
+In My Machine: I've Used Linux Ubuntu 20.04 and VS Code :)

 If you want to know how do i configure my Linux Envoirnment: VSCode, extensions, the fonts i use, the system variables of my envoirnment and how to i configure then, the packages i use: I have it in a documented way.
 Please take a look